karmatics/DevHubServer/www/BasicsWithBoxDemo/template.md

 **Goal:**

 This starter application provides a structural foundation and demonstrates the preferred coding style.
-The current UI elements and specific logic within Template2 are placeholders.
+The current UI elements and specific logic within BasicsWithBox are placeholders.
 Your task is to **replace this placeholder content** with the user's requested features while **strictly adhering to the established structure and development workflow** outlined above.
 Learn from the examples how makeElement, applyCss, and Box are used.